Causes of Erectile Dysfunction in Men

 Obesity, poor diet, and sedentary behavior

-Excess weight and chronic inflammation damage blood vessels and hormones, and these metabolic problems are important Causes of Erectile Dysfunction in Men when they persist.
+Excess weight and chronic inflammation damage blood vessels and hormones, and these metabolic problems are important contributors when they persist.
 A nutritious diet, regular exercise, and modest weight loss improve vascular health and testosterone levels, making recovery possible for many men.

 Addressing these lifestyle and medication factors creates a strong foundation before medical treatments, and next we will review diagnostic steps and effective therapies.